pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 DOIs are centrally maintained by a trusted third party, which is fine if you actually trust (and continue to trust) the third party.
-DNS is decentralized and is trusted because no one controls it, leading to this idea of _trustlessness_.
+DNS is decentralized and is trusted because no one controls it.
+This is the basic idea behind the word <dfn id="def:trustlessness">trustlessness</dfn>.
 In the DOI system, the institutions and publishers are in control; in the DNS, the control is distributed.

 Whatever the intellectual shortcomings of DNS, they got the social aspect right.
 The social problem is bigger and harder to overcome than the technical